intruder04/chia_buffer_to_hdd/README.md

 # chia_buffer_to_hdd
-## A PowerShell script to copy Chia plots from a buffer disk to several HDDs.
+## A PowerShell script to copy Chia plots from a buffer disk to several HDDs consecutively.

 Admin privileges are required.
 To allow script execution:

 `Set-ExecutionPolicy RemoteSigned`

-`$bfr_folder` contains your buffer path.
+`$bfr_folder` contains your buffer path - this is the final directory for your plots.

 HDD destinations are defined as an array: